danielstocks/react-sortable/README.md

 A React component and mixin for creating sortable interfaces utilizing the HTML5 drag & drop API.

-Mainly tested in latest stable Webkit and Firefox releases.
+Mainly tested in latest stable Webkit, Firefox and IE releases.

 Check out http://webcloud.se/react-sortable or the index.html file of this repository for an example implementation.